-Just this past week, I’ve had a couple of development directors trying to make the argument that they want their donor research and analytics team to set the strategy for their major gift officers.
-Their argument is that the research and analytics team should know the donor because they are into the numbers and have done the research on their capacity and what they find on the internet.
+Just this past week, several development directors tried to make the argument that their donor research and analytics team should set the strategy for their major gift officers.
+Their argument is that the research and analytics team know the donor because they are into the numbers.
+They have researched the donor’s capacity and, additionally, have made internet findings.

 I get it.
 Anyone who’s worked in a university major gift setting is familiar with this failed idea.
-I know that seems harsh to say, but we’ve witnessed first-hand the harm it does to major gift officers.
+I know that seems harsh to say.
+But, we’ve witnessed firsthand the harm that this thinking causes major gift officers.

 “They (the donor research and analytics team) handed me a caseload of 300 donors and told me that according to their wealth capacity ratings, I should be able to bring in $1.5MM in revenue.”
 This is a common comment we hear from MGOs.
 Just replace the number of donors well above 150 and a crazy revenue goal.